vukics/cppqed/doc/appendices.rst

   In spite of the RKCK method being of order :math:`O\lp\delta t^4\rp`, the whole method remains :math:`O\lp\sqrt{\delta t}\rp`, since the treatment of jumps is essentially the same as in the original proposal.
 (Events of multiple jumps in one timestep are neglected.)

-For the implementation cf. :ref:`MCWF_Trajectory`.
+.. seealso:: For the implementation :ref:`MCWF_Trajectory`.

+.. _MCWF_interactionPicture:

 Exploiting interaction picture
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^